Ranger802004/asusmerlin/wan-failover-readme.txt

 v1.3.7 Notes - 05/25/2022
 General
 - Tied system logs into built in logger method.
 - Added Update Mode using argument "update", this will update the script from the GitHub Repository.
+(If updating from v1.3.5 or older, use the update command from the readme to update).

 v1.3.5 Notes - 05/24/2022
 General: